Generic orbits and type isolation in the Gurarij space: Quantifier-free types in Banach spaces

-We also obtain the following result, which is somewhat of an aside with respect to the rest of this paper.
-We shall therefore allow ourselves to be brief, and assume that the reader is familiar with continuous first order logic (see \cite{BenYaacov-Usvyatsov:CFO,BenYaacov-Berenstein-Henson-Usvyatsov:NewtonMS}), and, for the part regarding Banach spaces as unbounded metric structures, also with unbounded continuous logic (see \cite{BenYaacov:Unbounded}).
+We also obtain that the theory $T$ of (unit balls of) Banach spaces admits a model completion $T^*$, namely a companion with quantifier elimination, whose types are exactly those defined above.
+Moreover, as we shall see in the following section, the models of $T^*$ are exactly the Gurarij spaces.
+Since this is somewhat of an aside with respect to the rest of this paper, we shall allow ourselves to be brief, and assume that the reader is familiar with continuous first order logic (see \cite{BenYaacov-Usvyatsov:CFO,BenYaacov-Berenstein-Henson-Usvyatsov:NewtonMS}), and, for the part regarding Banach spaces as unbounded metric structures, also with unbounded continuous logic (see \cite{BenYaacov:Unbounded}).

-\begin{lem} Let $T$ be an inductive theory, and for $n \in \bN$ let $\tSqf_n(T)$ denote the space of quantifier-free types consistent with $T$, equipped with the natural logic topology.
-Assume that, first, every two models of $T$ amalgamate over a common substructure, and, second, for every $n$, the variable restriction map $\tSqf_{n+1}(T) \rightarrow \tSqf_n(T)$ is open.
-Then $T$ admits a model completion, namely a companion which eliminates quantifiers.
+\begin{lem} Let $T$ be an inductive theory in continuous first order logic, and for $n \in \bN$ let $\tSqf_n(T)$ denote the space of quantifier-free types consistent with $T$, equipped with the natural logic topology.
+Assume first, that every two models of $T$ amalgamate over a common substructure, and second, that for every $n$, the variable restriction map $\tSqf_{n+1}(T) \rightarrow \tSqf_n(T)$ is open.
+Then $T$ admits a model completion, namely a companion that eliminates quantifiers.

 (In fact, an approximate amalgamation property for models of $T$ over a common finitely generated substructure suffices.) \end{lem} \begin{proof} Let $\varphi(\bar x,y)$ be a quantifier-free formula, inducing a continuous function $\hat \varphi\colon \tSqf_{n+1}(T) \rightarrow \bR$ (which has compact range, by compactness of $\tSqf_{n+1}(T)$).
 Let $\pi\colon \tSqf_{n+1}(T) \rightarrow \tSqf_n(T)$ denote the variable restriction map, and define $\rho\colon \tSqf_n(T) \rightarrow \bR$ as the infimum over the fibre: